Jamie Bellenoit, LMFT, Ph.D – Executive Director

 Molly Mitzman, BA – Development Coordinator

 After studying in multiple disciplines throughout her college career, Molly Mitzman graduated from the University of Connecticut with a Bachelor’s Degree in Psychology.
 Since then she has been able to bring a variety of different interests and values to the North Star IOP Program, where she worked from 2011-2016.
-After re-imagining the curriculum for the IOP group, Molly was able to successfully reorganize the Program’s behavioral system while simultaneously working in direct care every day to introduce hands on therapeutic activities to children.
-In doing these things, Molly discovered a passion for organizational and development work, and was able to hone important skills needed to help bring together the Clinic and the community it represents.
-Molly has had the opportunity to work on multiple events and fundraising activities at the Clinic over the past two years, and has been creating publications for these purposes as well.
-As of this year, Molly will be transitioning out of the IOP program, and is looking forward to continuing a legacy of creativity and positive change as the Clinic’s new Development Coordinator.
+After reimagining the curriculum for the IOP group, Molly was able to successfully reorganize the Program’s behavioral system while simultaneously working in direct care every day to introduce hands on therapeutic activities to children.
+In doing these things, Molly discovered a passion for organizational and development work and was able to hone important skills needed to help bring together the Clinic and the community it represents.
+Molly has had the opportunity to work on multiple events and fundraising activities at the Clinic over the past two years and has been creating publications for these purposes as well.
+As of 2016, Molly will be transitioning out of the IOP program and is looking forward to continuing a legacy of creativity and positive change as the Clinic’s new Development Coordinator.

 Nereida Lopez – Information Technology Manager